Lake Sakakawea and Garrison Dam

 A highlight of the park is The Earthlodge, reconstructed using traditional materials, which gives a vivid sense of day-to-day Great Plains life.
-Measuring 42 feet across and 15 feet high at its central smoke hole, the earth lodge looks exactly as it would have when the likes of George Catlin and Karl Bodmer were welcomed by the villagers during the 1830s.
+Measuring 42 ft (12.8 m) across and 15 ft (4.6 m) high at its central smoke hole, the earth lodge looks exactly as it would have when the likes of George Catlin and Karl Bodmer were welcomed by the villagers during the 1830s.
 Just north of the earth lodge, circular depressions spread in the soil—all that remain of the Hidatsa community where, in 1804, the Lewis and Clark Corps of Discovery was joined by the French fur-trapper Charbonneau and his wife, Sacagawea.

 The modern visitors center, well signed off Hwy-200 at the south edge of the park, has archaeological and anthropological summaries that help bring to life these intriguing Native American peoples.

 Fort Clark State Historic Site

-Seven miles downstream and another ten miles by road from the Knife River site, well signed off Hwy-200, Fort Clark State Historic Site (701/328-3508, daily May-Sept., free) is as eerily isolated as can be.
+Downstream 7 mi (11.3 km) and another 10 mi (16.1 km) by road from the Knife River site off Hwy-200, Fort Clark State Historic Site (701/328-3508, daily May-Sept., free) is as eerily isolated as can be.
 One of three major fur-trading posts on the upper Missouri River, Fort Clark was founded by the American Fur Company circa 1831, primarily to trade with the Mandan people.
 The fort was visited by other Native Americans, as well as the usual list of adventurers, explorers, and frontier luminaries, such as Prince Maximilian, George Catlin, and Karl Bodmer; unfortunately, the steamboats that plied the waters to bring supplies also brought smallpox, and in one tragic winter in 1837, the Mandan people’s population was cut by 90 percent.
 After the fur trade declined, Fort Clark was abandoned in 1860.